Master of Education in School Counseling and Preliminary License

 At the start of the program, we provide advising for each student to review the course requirements and plan for the sequence of classes that will work best for you.
 Faculty advisors are available to students throughout the program for planning, counsel, and academic advice.

 In addition to the required coursework, students spend substantial time working in schools.
 During the program, students work at different school sites, earning authorization for all grade levels, K-12.
-Students in Track II will also spend time in schools completing a teaching practicum.

 A full-time student can complete the program in two years, and a part-time student can take three or more years.
 Please note that working full-time is not suggested if you are interested in the full-time track.